Jahnavi-24jr1a05e1/AI-Dashboard-IPL/README.md

 - Mumbai Indians and Chennai Super Kings are among the most successful teams.
 - Certain venues host a large number of matches.
 - A few players consistently dominate the Player of the Match awards.
-- Toss results show interesting patterns across seasons
+- Toss results show interesting patterns across seasons.

-Data Science & AI/ML Internship – Week 2 Final Assignment